495-Labs-Projects/ChoreTrackerDjango/README.md

 ```

 And that's it - we're done unit testing the Child model.
-Now onto the Chore model...
+For brevity, we'll leave testing the Task model to you as an additional exercise (your app should still be 100% tested!), and we'll move on to the Chore model.

 1. In `test_chore_model.py`, make the same imports as you did for Child at the top of the file.